Art and Design

 How is the course assessed?

-AQA offer a number of different options for students studying GCSE Art and Design.
-At MPW Cambridge students follow the Fine Art option, producing practical and critical/contextual work in three of the following areas of Fine Art: drawing, painting, printmaking and mixed media.
+AQA offer a number of different options for GCSE Art and Design.
+At MPW Cambridge students follow the Fine Art option, producing practical and contextual work in the following areas of Fine Art: drawing, painting, printmaking and mixed media.

-This is a controlled assessment set by the college with no time limit.
-It is marked out of 80 and carries 60% weighting.
-The portfolio of work is selected from work undertaken during the course of study and must include more than one project.
-The areas of study for Fine Art are selected from the following: painting and drawing, mixed media, and printmaking.
-Photography methods within Fine Art are normally used to support a personal response to an idea, theme or issue.
+There are two components.
+Component 1 is coursework with no time limit.
+It is marked out of 96 and carries 60% weighting.
+The portfolio of work is selected from work undertaken during the course and must include more than one project.
+Photography methods are used to support a personal response to an idea, theme or issue.
 A response to all assessment objectives is required in the portfolio as a whole.

-This is an external assessment set by AQA and concludes with a supervised time of 10 hours.
-It is marked out of 80 and carries 40% weighting.
+Component 2 is an external assessment set by AQA and concludes with a supervised time of 10 hours.
+It is marked out of 96 and carries 40% weighting.
 Students respond to their chosen starting point to produce a personal response.
 Question papers can be issued to students from 1 January in the year of the exam.
-Students have unlimited preparation time and a 10 hour period of sustained focused study.
+Students have unlimited preparation time and a 10 hour period of supervised time.
 A response to all assessment objectives is required.
 Work presented is marked by the centre and moderated by AQA.

 AQA GCSE Art and Design Student Book